DvlpSpc/dvlpspc.github.io/grants.md

 exploration of Mars, including approaches to Mars surface science with humans present
 * Long-range, regional- and global-scale surface mobility and exploration capabilities

+We encourage applications from areas outside of traditional aerospace and planetary science fields, including those looking to apply terrestrial technologies towards Mars surface development.
+DevelopSpace can provide advisory support on applicability of particular approaches towards Mars exploration and development, and key questions to address.

 # Funding

 DevelopSpace anticipates initial funding will be between $500 and $2,500 per grant, with